DUNE/dune_plot_style/guidelines.md

 - Lines should be thick enough (2pt or thicker) to be easily read from a distance.
 - Markers with different styles should be similar sizes unless some other consideration prevails.
 - When error bars are not used, solid histograms or lines are recommended to improve readability.
+- Consider whether using separate statistical and systematic error bars make sense in the context of your plot.
+- Prefer using error bands for simulation and error bars for data.

 ### Fills: